-Update: This tutorial gives you more control over your .svg.
-If you would simply like to convert a simple .studio3 file to .svg automatically, head to this post.
+Update: The tutorial below gives you more control over your SVG.
+If you would simply like to convert a simple .studio3 file to SVG automatically, head to this post.
+Also, if you are working in Silhouette Studio, saving as an SVG has been added to Business Edition!

 - First, prep your design in Silhouette Studio.